gnyirjesy/ocean-depth-characterization/reference_summaries/sauzede2016.md

 # Sauzède2016 summary

+**A neural network-based method for merging ocean color and Argo data to extend surface bio-optical properties to depth: Retrieval of the particulate backscattering coefficient**

+Link to paper on team Google Drive: https://drive.google.com/file/d/1ic7Udf3idYpEBBoWs6mkBo2om3a9dEr7/view?usp=sharing

 *Note: the database, float details, and prodecures specific to this 2016 paper may or may not align with the data and details we are concerned with for this project in 2022.*

 ## Goal